The moduli space of maps with crosscaps: Fredholm theory and orientability: Equivariant cohomology

 \section{Equivariant cohomology}

-We begin this section by recalling basic notions in equivariant cohomology, in the case the group is~$\Z_2$.
-We then make a key observation, Lemma~\ref{T2equivL_lmm}, concerning the $\Z_2$-equivariant second Stiefel-Whitney class of real bundle pairs over $(S^1\!\times\!S^1,\id\!\times\!\fa)$; it is used in the proof of Theorem~\ref{main_thm}.
+We begin this section by recalling basic notions in equivariant cohomology, in the case the group is~$\Z_2$, and establishing some key properties of the equivariant~$w_2$ of real vector bundle pairs; see Proposition~\ref{tensor_prp} and Corollary~\ref{SQrt_crl}.
+We then make a key observation, Lemma~\ref{T2equivL_lmm}, concerning the $\Z_2$-equivariant second Stiefel-Whitney class of real bundle pairs over the torus $(S^1\!\times\!S^1,\id\!\times\!\fa)$; it is used in the proof of Theorem~\ref{main_thm}.
 Lemma~\ref{w2equiv_lmm} simplifies the computation of the second line in~\eref{orient_eq} in some cases and immediately leads to Corollary~\ref{etaorient_cor} from Corollary~\ref{orient_cor}.
 We conclude with three examples intended to give the flavor of the equivariant $w_2$-term which plays a central role in the orientability problems studied in this paper.